Oreocryptophis

-Oreocryptophis porphyraceus is a rat snake species, commonly called the black-banded trinket snake, red bamboo snake, Thai bamboo rat snake or red mountain racer, found in mid to upper-level elevations of forested hills in southeastern Asia, ranging from evergreen tropical to dry seasonal forests depending on the subspecies and locality.
+Oreocryptophis porphyraceus is a rat snake species, commonly called the black-banded trinket snake, red bamboo snake, found in mid to upper-level elevations of forested hills in southeastern Asia, ranging from evergreen tropical to dry seasonal forests depending on the subspecies and locality.
 It is the only member of the genus Oreocryptophis, but it was formerly placed in Elaphe.

 Description

 The head is small, sharp and squarish, while the color pattern includes red or orange colors, along with black bands or stripes.
 A terrestrial species, it has a preference for cool climates that restricts its habitat to hills and mountain plateaus.
 It is known to be crepuscular, active during the late evenings till night and dawn till late mornings.
 In captivity, it is one of the most sought-after rat snake species.